-Heat, water and agitation have a knack of releasing that tension, causing fabrics to shrink.
-So, expose your garment to too much heat at the washing or drying stage, and suddenly that size 8 dress is a size 2, and you’ve learned an expensive lesson.
+Clothes are made from stretched-out fibres like cotton, wool, or synthetic.
+Heat, water and agitation from drum movements all have a knack for releasing that tension.
+So, expose your garment to too much heat at the washing or drying stage, and all those little fibres will relax.
+Suddenly that size 8 dress is a size 2, and you’ve learned an expensive lesson.

 Steps to prevent shrinkage

 Shrinkage can result from exposure to heat and liquid, as well as agitation, which means it can happen at either the washing or drying stage of your laundry routine.
 So be mindful of the points below to avoid the heartache of ruining another beloved item of clothing.

 Care labels tell you all you need to know when it comes to looking after your garment properly.
 They explain how to wash it, dry it, and what you can and can’t do to it.
 The only problem is, all this information is represented by a series of symbols which aren’t that intuitive to understand.
 You can take a look at this guide to help you get your head around care label symbols, and once you do, you’ll be taking care of your clothes like a pro!